shells-sh/TeaScript.sh/API_REFERENCE.md

 ## `T_COMMENTS`

-When set to `enabled`, comments on defined types/fields/methods are stored in type declarations.
+When set to `enabled`, comments on defined types/fields/methods are stored in type declarations (`enabled` by default in development).

 This makes it easy to generate utilities to generate documentation as well as IDE server usage.

-Please note that, because comments are read from STDIN, it is very expensive to check if STDIN has content and defining types/fields/methods with comments enabled will cause your program to load slowly (but there are no performance issues after the initial load, except that your comments will all be stored in active BASH memory)

-Please enable `T_COMMENTS` with caution, e.g. only when using a documentation generator.

-Another option is to turn this on, define your types, and save a snapshot.

-Your types will have comments persisted but there will be no initial load penalty.
+> 💡 Hope to eventually make use of these comments in a TeaScript VSCode Language Server :)

+> ℹ️ Implementation Detail
+>
+> Comments are always stored in their own separate BASH variable index to isolate them and not impact the field/method/param
+> lookup time (like field/param default values).
+When `T_COMMENTS` is disabled, these indices are never allocated and the type objects are smaller sized.

 # `reflection`